NedDinev/Landing-Page-Makeover/README.md

 # Landing-page-makeover
-First responsive landing page created for a client during my internship.
+First responsive landing page makeover for a client during internship.
 <br>

 #### Used languages: